WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 -   `boolean`: Whether block is first in multi-selection.

+### isInsertionLocked

+Determines if the editor or a given container is locked and does not allow block insertion.

+Only the `templateLock` settings of the editor or container block are checked.
+For more rigorous checking that checks the `allowedBlockTypes` attribute, use `canInsertBlockType()`.

+_Parameters_

+-   _state_ `Object`: Editor state.
+-   _rootClientId_ `?string`: Container block's client ID, or `null` to check the editor.

+_Returns_

+-   `boolean`: Whether block insertion is locked.

 ### isLastBlockChangePersistent

 Returns true if the most recent block change is be considered persistent, or false otherwise.
 A persistent change is one committed by BlockEditorProvider via its `onChange` callback, in addition to `onInput`.